 c.
-A sign which is clearly visible to the general public shall be posted on the premises where a potentially dangerous animal is kept, warning that there is an animal on thepremises which presents a potential danger to persons.
+A sign which is clearly visible to the general public shall be posted on the premises where a potentially dangerous animal is kept, warning that there is an animal on the premises which presents a potential danger to persons or other domestic animals.
 Such sign shall have the dimensions, colors, graphics and lettering that comply with the standards as established by Animal Control.
-Such sign shall also include a symbol sufficient toconvey, without the use of words, the message that there is an animal on the premises which presents a potential danger to persons.
+Such sign shall also include a symbol sufficient to convey, without the use of words, the message that there is an animal on the premises which presents a potential danger to persons or other domestic animal.

 d.
-The potentially dangerous animal shall not be permitted to be outside a proper enclosure on the premises named in the permit except for the purpose of obtaining supervised and attended exercise, veterinary care, being sold or given away or to comply with any provision of law or directive of an Animal Control Officer.
+The potentially dangerous animal shall not be permitted to be outside a proper enclosure on the premises named in the permit except for the purpose of obtaining supervised and attended exercise, veterinary care, being sold or given away, or to comply with any provision of law or directive of an animal control officer.
 When outside the proper enclosure for such permitted purposes, the animal must be properly muzzled and restrained by a substantial chain or leash not to exceed ten (10) feet in length under the control of a responsible adult at all times who has the physical ability to restrain the movement of such animal.
 Notwithstanding, potentially dangerous animals may be confined humanely within a vehicle, provided that the animal cannot escape or inflict injury upon any person or other domestic animal.

-17. Except as provided in Subsection (f) below, the permit as provided in this Section shall berenewed annually with Animal Control.
+E. Except as provided in Subsection (F) below, the permit as provided in this Section shall be renewed annually with the Town.

-18. In the discretion of an Animal Control Officer, upon written request from the owner, if there are no additional documented findings by an Animal Control Officer of any behavior of the potentially dangerous animal which indicates that the animal remains a threat to the public safety for the thirty-six-month period from the effective date of the initial potentially dangerous animal permit, the owner may be relieved of the obligation to continue to maintain a potentially dangerous animal permit.
+F. In the discretion of the Municipal Court, upon written request from the owner, if there are no additional documented findings by an animal control officer of any behavior of the potentially dangerous animal which indicates that the animal remains a threat to the public safety for the thirty six-month period from the effective date of the initial potentially dangerous animal permit, the owner may be relieved of the obligation to continue to maintain a potentially dangerous animal permit.